NewsLocal News

 On the Kansas side, a multi-billion-dollar data center was proposed in May in Wyandotte County.

-Plus, reports indicate Mount Sunflower Properties, LLC is working to bring a data center to De Soto near the Panasonic EV battery plant.
+Plus, reports indicate that Mount Sunflower Properties, LLC, is working to provide a data center in De Soto, near the Panasonic EV battery plant.

 With so many data centers coming to the metro, there are concerns about the impact they will have on the environment.